 • EHS-D continues to pass out six different pamphlets related to storm water, a bookmark, and a storm water mouse pad at all training events, orientations, and other various campus events.
 This packet provides general storm water awareness to the campus with additional tips on how to handle household hazardous waste and pet waste as well as information on fertilizers, pesticides, paints, and vehicle maintenance.
 One of the pamphlets is passed out to contractors titled "Storm Water: A Shared Responsibility" which provides a brief overview of how storm water is discharged from campus and some best management practices for the various types of contractors (food services, custodial services, construction contractors, etc.) to use while working on campus.
-During this reporting period, there were no new employee orientation or other campus events on the Dearborn campus due to the Covid-19 Pandemic.
+During this reporting period, there were three (3) new employee orientation (NEO) events.